percona/psmysql-docs/docs/security/encrypting-system-tablespace.md

 Enables the encryption of the InnoDB system tablespace.

-## Re-Encrypt the System Tablespace
+## Re-encrypt the system tablespace

 You can re-encrypt the system tablespace key with master key rotation.
 When the master key is rotated, the tablespace key is decrypted and re-encrypt